BrunoPereiraSantos/WirelessNetwork-Sinalgo/README.md

-# WirelessNetwork-Sinalgo
+# Wireless simulators

-Code and slides presentation for Wireless Network class meeting at DCC/UFMG 2015.
+Code and slides presentation for Wireless Network class meeting at DCC/UFMG 2015 and 2016.

 ## Author
 Bruno Pereira dos Santos